A Guide to Zero-Knowledge Proofs

 At a high level, a ZKP involves a prover generating a cryptographic proof that they possess certain knowledge, and a verifier checking that proof without learning anything beyond its correctness.

-Modern zero-knowledge systems rely on a suite of deep cryptographic techniques — e.g., elliptic curve pairings, polynomial commitment schemes, and low-degree testing — combined with clever encoding of computations into constraint systems.
+Modern zero-knowledge systems go under many names such as SNARKs and STARKs and rely on a suite of deep cryptographic techniques — e.g., elliptic curve pairings, polynomial commitment schemes, and low-degree testing — combined with clever encoding of computations into constraint systems.

 These mechanisms enforce three key guarantees: